 On all the trips (3) that I have taken with All-Star I can think of nothing that "you" can improve.

-Nikita’s work is helping to restore diadema populations to struggling reefs by translocating them, as well as beginning a coral out planting nursery.
+Our efforts are designed to help restore diadema populations to struggling reefs by translocating them, as well as beginning a coral out planting nursery.
 The nursery is in the very early stages as it is still being constructed and only a few corals have been placed there.
 In another 8-12 months, we expect it to expand quite a bit.